UN peacekeeping chief welcomes strong support for its far-flung operations despite `headwinds'

 UNITED NATIONS (AP) — The United Nations peacekeeping chief says he was very satisfied with the strong support of many countries for its far-flung operations at a recent ministerial meeting, despite “headwinds and challenges and problems.”

-He said 33 countries made pledges of 117 military and police units for the U.N.’s peacekeeping operations – and 45 countries made over 100 pledges related to training peacekeepers and partnerships.
+He said that 33 countries made pledges of 117 military and police units for the U.N.’s peacekeeping operations — and 45 countries made more than 100 pledges related to training peacekeepers and partnerships.

 “We had really a strong level of support towards peacekeeping, which is great … and the pledges were very good,” Lacroix said.

-The number of U.N. peacekeepers and staff has fallen from over 100,000 worldwide to 70,000 as missions have ended, some more successfully than others.
+The number of U.N. peacekeepers and staff has fallen from more than 100,000 worldwide to 70,000 as missions have ended, some more successfully than others.

 There are now 12 peacekeeping operations in Africa, Asia, Europe and the Middle East and that number will drop again following demands by the leaders of Mali and Congo for U.N. troops to leave, complaining that the peacekeepers failed in their primary mandate to protect civilians from armed groups.

-Note: This story has been corrected to show that the mission in Sudan was a political mission, not a peacekeeping one.